armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

     path: <k8s cluster path>
 ```
 Restart the pod so that Halyard restarts with your new config.

-### Halyard with the Spinnaker Operator
-If you are using the Spinnaker Operator, set up a custom Halyard configuration per [this section](https://docs.armory.io/spinnaker/operator/#custom-halyard-configuration).
-Once you've mounted your `ConfigMap` to the `spinnaker-operator` deployment, it will restart the Halyard container with your Vault config.

 ## Storing secrets
 To store a file, simply prepend the file path with `@`.
 It accepts relative paths but cannot resolve `~`: